brentp/rare-disease-wf/README.md

     - This is quite a small number, but the prioritization after this is highly variable across tools and analysts.
  2. it is limited text/spreadsheet output
  3. it assumes a high-quality, jointly-called VCF is already available
+ 4. it leaves the analyst with the chore of getting IGV set up, and browsing each candidate for each family.

 The aim of this project is a more complete workflow that can be run something like: